Chrisvimu/BigDataDuocUC2021/README.md

     - You should have an active conection to root for the container, open a new terminal and run the following step.
 4.  `$  docker ps`
     - You should see your cloudera container, if not try adding *-a* to the command.
-5. Execute this on the cloudera terminal: `$  sudo /home/cloudera/cloudera-manager --express`
+5. Execute this on the cloudera terminal and replace "cloudera/quickstart" if it's diferent: `$  docker run --hostname=quickstart.cloudera --privileged=true -t -i  cloudera/quickstart /usr/bin/docker-quickstart`
-    -
+    - pending